 Intimacy: This measures intimacy or closeness of node i toward node j.
-If there is a priori knowledge that node i is close to node j, e.g., deriving from a "friendship" matrix as input, then Ti, jintimacy, direct t = 1.
-Otherwise node i can compute Ti, jintimacy, direct t by the ratio of the number of interactions it has with node j during $t - d\Delta t$, to the maximum number of interactions with any other node.
+If there is a priori knowledge that node i is close to node j, e.g., deriving from a "friendship" matrix as input, then Ti, jintimacy, direct t=1.
+Otherwise node i can compute Ti, jintimacy, direct t by the ratio of the number of interactions it has with node j during $t-\mathrm{d}\Delta t$, to the maximum number of interactions with any other node.
 Here d is the window size giving recent interaction experiences higher priority over ancient experiences.

-Honesty: This refers to the belief of node i that node j is honest based on node i"s direct observations during $t - d\Delta t, t$.
-Node i estimate Ti,jhonesty,directt by the ratio of the number of suspicious interaction experiences observed during $t - d\Delta t, t$ to a system honesty threshold to reduce false positives.
+Honesty: This refers to the belief of node i that node j is honest based on node i s direct observations during $t - d\Delta t$, t.

+Node i estimate Ti,jhonesty,directt by the ratio of the number of suspicious interaction experiences observed during $t - d\Delta t$,t to a system honesty threshold to reduce false positives.

-Unselfishness: This provides the belief of node I that node j is unselfishness based on direct observations during $t - d\Delta t, t$.
-Node i can estimate T i, jun selfishness, direct t by the ratio of the number of cooperative interaction experiences to the total number of protocol interaction experiences.
+Unselfishness: This provides the belief of node I that node j is unselfishness based on direct observations during $t-\mathrm{d}\Delta t$, t.
+Node t can estimate t, jun selfishness, direct t by the ratio of the number of cooperative interaction experiences to the total number of protocol interaction experiences.

-Competence: This refers to the belief of node i that node $j{,, s}$ is competent at time t.
-Node i estimatesTi, j competence, direct t by the ratio of the number of positive packet transmission experiences to the total number of packet transmission experiences.
+Competence: This refers to the belief of node i that node j,, s is competent at time t.
+Node i estimates Ti, j competence, direct t by the ratio of the number of positive packet transmission experiences to the total number of packet transmission experiences.